Vincit/objection.js/doc/includes/API.md

 property names.
 Most of the times these fields hold the same values, but in case of a conversion, the conversion has been applied to them.
 The properties are arrays because of composite key support.

+`Relation` is actually a base class for all relation types `BelongsToOneRelation`, `HasManyRelation` etc. You can use `instanceof` to determine the type of the relations (see the example on the right).
+Note that `HasOneRelation` is a subclass of `HasManyRelation` and `HasOneThroughRelation` is a subclass of `ManyToManyRelation`.
+Arrange your `instanceof` checks accordingly.

 Property|Type|Description
 --------|----|-----------
 name|string|Name of the relation.
 For example `pets` or `children`.